diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 interesting hardware (such as GPUs) does not efficiently support nested parallelism, and even on CPUs, arbitrary nesting may have significant run-time costs.
-Futhark has for a long time supported flattening only a limited (although important) subset of programs, called *regular nested parallelism* (as opposed to *irregular*), which meant that there were programs that we were unable to compile to GPU code.
+Futhark has for a long time supported flattening only a limited (although important) subset of programs, called *uniform nested parallelism* (as opposed to *nonuniform*), which meant that there were programs that we were unable to compile to GPU code.
 In 2022 I began an [experimental implementation of "full flattening"](https://github.com/diku-dk/futhark/pull/1740), which as of this writing is the longest open pull request on the Futhark repository.
 I got far